-New video about Vladimir Horowitz coming soon
+New video about Vladimir Horowitz - January 8

-New video about Vladimir Horowitz coming soon
+New video about Vladimir Horowitz - January 8

 Newspaper and magazine articles along with television appearances made the concerts an important part of LA culture.